jennalc/jennalc.github.io/docs/_posts/2021-01-24-navigating-terminology-differences-between-RTC-and-GitHub.md

 #### RTC

 To see if your local sandbox is up to date, *refresh* the *pending changes* view in the Eclipse IDE.
 All change sets in the stream which are not in your repository workspace will be listed.
-From here, you can *Accept8 all incoming change sets, or can accept specific change sets.
+From here, you can *accept* all incoming change sets, or can accept specific change sets.
 Accepting the change sets will merge the change sets from the stream into your repository workspace.
 If there are any conflicts, you will need to resolve them.

 #### GitHub